r3muxd/MonoGame/Documentation/README.md

 THIS IS A WORK IN PROGRESS!

 # MonoGame Documentation
 This is the source for the [documentation published on MonoGame.net](http://www.monogame.net/documentation/).
 It is rebuilt when the code changes and is published nightly to the website.
+To build the web pages, MonoGame uses [docfx](http://dotnet.github.io/docfx/).

 ## General Rules
 The following rules must be observed at all times when contributing documentation to the MonoGame project.